Caf Champions League: Al Ahly must protect lead vs Esperance – Mosimane

 “I hope to see them in the stands because they are the 12th player in Al Ahly.”

-The Egyptian giants have received a major boost heading into the clash after defender Ahmed Ramadan Beckham, returned to the team’s training sessions on Wednesday after recovering from his injury.
+The Egyptian giants have received a major boost heading into the clash after defender Ahmed "Beckham" Ramadan, returned to the team’s training sessions on Wednesday after recovering from his injury.